pointOfive/Summer_2022_STA496H1/README.md

      - Etc.
      <br><br>

-   2. [Weight Uncertainty in Neural Networks](https://arxiv.org/abs/1505.05424) (and perhaps see also [The Local Reparameterization Trick](https://arxiv.org/abs/1506.02557))
+   2. Landmark paper: [Weight Uncertainty in Neural Networks](https://arxiv.org/abs/1505.05424) (and perhaps see also [The Local Reparameterization Trick](https://arxiv.org/abs/1506.02557))

     - a
     - b